 Together for tolerance

-Every year, Christopher Street Day activities celebrate acceptance and respect for the lesbian, gay, bisexual, transgender and intersex (LGBTI) community.
+Every year, Christopher Street Day activities celebrate acceptance and respect for the lesbian, gay, bisexual, transgender, intersex, and queer (LGBT*IQ) community.
 Christopher Street Day, or simply CSD, is the term used for gay pride celebrations in Germany.
 The name commemorates the famous resistance to a police raid by patrons of a gay bar in New York in 1969.
 For the last few years, Bosch has participated in Stuttgart’s CSD parade, thanks to the work of a committed group of employees.

 Working together for more openness